 Inventories are valued at the lower of average cost (determined on a first-in, first-out method) or market.
-In fiscal year 2012, the Commission wrote down the value of its transponder inventory by \$4.6 million to reflect lower market costs.

-Debt Premium/Discount and Issuance Costs
+Debt Premium/Discount and Prepaid Insurance Costs

-Debt premium/discount and issuance costs are being amortized using the effective interest rate method over the varying terms of the bonds issued.
+Debt premium/discount and prepaid bond insurance costs (incurred through bond issuances) are being amortized using the effective interest rate method over the varying terms of the bonds issued.